A Caprese Salad Dish With a Twist

 Fun fact: while researching this article we found out conflicting information about the Caprese salad dish: the Italian version of Wikipedia says that the dish can be served both as a primo piatto, or first dish, as well as a secondo piatto, or second dish, while the English version says that in Italy Caprese salad is one of the Italian appetizers.
 What do you think is the true answer?

-What is the secret to the good Caprese salad?
+What is the secret to a good Caprese salad?

 What are the ingredients of Caprese salad?
 According to traditional Italian cuisine recipes, a typical Caprese salad dish has just 5 ingredients: tomatoes, mozzarella, basil, evoo salt, which certainly makes for a caprese salad easy.
 However, there are many variations on caprese salad, which you can create your own version based on ingredients that you easily have one hand.

 Can you guess, though, the one “must have” ingredient in a Caprese salad dish?
 It is EVOO, which makes up the minimum requirement for a caprese salad sauce.
 In fact, if you have a really good Evoo food around, like the small batch extra virgin olive oils that we import in, all you need to drizzle on top is a really good Italian olive oil.
-That way, you capture the intrinsic flavors of this cornerstone of Mediterranean diet ideas.
+That way, you can fully appreciate the intrinsic flavors of this cornerstone of the Mediterranean diet.
 If you are a foodie, be sure to check out our series of articles about EVOO and becoming an olive oil expert, like in this article which explains how to taste olive oil properly, along with cooking ideas.

 An Alternative Caprese Salad